The Passion

-In the seasons Lent and Easter we read the Gospel of John.
+During Lent and Easter, we read from the Gospel of John.

 For all the Firestarters I recommend the ebook.
 You will have the entire program of well over a thousand of these introductions with you on your phone or tablet.
 Check the menu options at the site for more information.